SidoIndeedo/LearnSQL.AI/README.md

-# QueryGuru 🧠💬
+# LeanSQL.AI 🧠💬
 *Your AI-powered Hinglish-to-SQL learning assistant.*

 ---

-## 🚀 What is QueryGuru?
+## 🚀 What is LeanSQL.AI?

-QueryGuru is an intelligent Hinglish-to-SQL translator designed to **help students and beginners** write and understand SQL queries — even if they're not fluent in English or SQL syntax.
+LeanSQL.AI is an intelligent Hinglish-to-SQL translator designed to **help students and beginners** write and understand SQL queries — even if they're not fluent in English or SQL syntax.

 Think of it like having a **smart teaching assistant** that lets you speak your thoughts in casual Hinglish, and guides you toward writing correct, optimized SQL.